What day of the week did Jesus die?

 The first day of the week in the Jewish calendar is Sunday, as it is in our culture today.
 So if Jesus was in the grave three days and three nights and rose before dawn on Sunday, then there is simply not enough time available for Jesus to have died on a Friday and raised on a Sunday.
 In reality, Jesus was not crucified on a Friday, but rather He was crucified on a Thursday.

 This conclusion is supported by Jesus's own comments in Matthew 12:40, and it is further confirmed by the Jewish festival calendar in the year Jesus died.
-In that year, the day of Passover Day began Wednesday night and ended Thursday at sundown.
-Since Jesus was our Passover Lamb sacrificed for the sins of the world, He was crucified on Passover (i.e., Thursday).
+In that year, the day of Passover began Wednesday night and ended Thursday at sundown.
+Also, the seven day feast of Unleavened Bread begins on the day after Passover, and the first day of this feast is always a Sabbath day according to scripture.

 For an in-depth explanation of the timing of the events during the week of Jesus' death, please listen to Lesson 22A of our Luke study.